IIIF/api/source/api/discovery/0.1/index.md

 ##### last

 A link to the last Ordered Collection Page for this Collection.
 As the client processing algorithm works backwards from the most recent to least recent, the inclusion of `last` is _REQUIRED_, but `first` is only _RECOMMENDED_.
-This might seem odd to implementers, without the context of the processing.
+This might seem odd to implementers, without the context of the processing patterns expected.

 Ordered Collections _SHOULD_ have a `last` property.
 The value _MUST_ be a JSON object, with the `id` and `type` properties.
 The value of the `id` property _MUST_ be a string, and it _MUST_ be the HTTP(S) URI of the last page of items in the Collection.
 The value of the `type` property _MUST_ be a string, and _MUST_ be "OrderedCollectionPage".